openssl/web/docs/OpenSSLStrategicArchitecture.md

     algorithm implementations.
-Usually these are alternative implementations of algorithms already provided by libcrypto (e.g. to enable hardware acceleration of the algorithm), but they may also include algorithms not implemented in default OpenSSL (e.g. the afalg engine provides access to the linux kernel cryptographic algorithms).
-Some engines are provided as part of the OpenSSL distribution, and some are provided by external third parties (e.g. GOST).
+Usually these are alternative implementations of algorithms already provided by libcrypto (e.g. to enable hardware acceleration of the algorithm), but they may also include algorithms not implemented in default OpenSSL (e.g. the GOST engine implements the GOST algorithm family).
+Some engines are provided as part of the OpenSSL distribution, and some are provided by external third parties (again, GOST).

 3.  libssl.
 This library depends on libcrypto and implements the TLS and DTLS protocols.